hugoalh/send-discord-webhook-ghaction/README.md

 A GitHub Action to send Discord webhook.

+> [!IMPORTANT]
-> **⚠️ Important:** This documentation is v6.0.0 based; To view other version's documentation, please visit the [versions list](https://github.com/hugoalh/send-discord-webhook-ghaction/tags) and select the correct version.
+> This documentation is v6.0.0 based; To view other version's documentation, please visit the [versions list](https://github.com/hugoalh/send-discord-webhook-ghaction/tags) and select the correct version.

 ## 🌟 Feature